The ultimate goal of customer service is to provide a seamless & great customer experience. But is that all?

 - Customer satisfaction score – This helps you determine how satisfied a customer is after a support conversation.
 You can also use CSAT for customer onboarding to customer refunds.

-- First response time – it is essential you log and analyzes your support team’s first response time.
+- First response time – it is essential you log and analyze your support team’s first response time.
 It tells you how long customers had to wait to get the first response from your team.
 If your average first response time is high, it will be hard to retain new customers.

 - Average resolution time – A great customer experience highly depends on how much time it is required for your support agents to solve a customer’s problem.
 You don’t want a high average resolution time on your help desk metrics if you seek to provide a good customer experience.